jeremyckahn/farmhand/README.md

 Farmhand requires [Node.js](https://nodejs.org/).
 At present it **does not support development with a major version higher than 14** due to some unresolved dependency incompatibilities.

 Farmhand uses [Piskel](https://www.piskelapp.com/) for the art assets.

+### CI/CD

+Automation is done with [GitHub Actions](.github/workflows).
+All changes are tested and built upon Git push.
+Merges to `master` automatically deploy to Production (the `gh-pages` branch) upon a successful test run and build.

 ## License